 Herbarium regions: North Western, Lake Eyre, Nullarbor, Gairdner-Torrens, Flinders Ranges, Eastern, Eyre Peninsula

 NRM regions: Alinytjara Wilurara, Eyre Peninsula, South Australian Arid Lands

 AVH map: SA distribution map (external link)

 Small shrub covered in short velvety and long spreading hairs.
 Leaves heart-shaped, to 8 cm long covered in velvety hairs, margins coarsely toothed.
 Inflorescence tubular with yellow flowers, turning white when dried.
 Flowering throughout the year.
 Fruits are brown capsule to 15 mm diameter with up to 10 angles.
+Seeds dark brown, kidney-shaped to 3 mm long and 2 mm wide, covered in short scattered hairs.
 Seed embryo type is folded.